DenchiSoft/VTubeStudio/Events/README.md

 You can also unsubscribe at any time if you no longer wish to receive the events.

-The event to subscribe/unsubscribe looks like this: (here with the `ModelLoadedEvent` as an example)
+The request to subscribe/unsubscribe looks like this: (here with the `ModelLoadedEvent` as an example)

 **`REQUEST`**
 ```json